Maidenhead United F.C.: History

 A third-place finish in Division One in 1999–2000 saw Maidenhead promoted to the Premier Division.
 In 2003–04 they finished twelfth in the Premier Division, earning a place in the new Conference South.
 However, after finishing bottom of the division in 2005–06, the club were relegated to the Premier Division of the Southern League.
 The following season saw them reach the FA Cup first round for the first time since the 1970s, losing 2–0 at Stafford Rangers in a replay; they also finished fourth in the Premier Division qualifying for the promotion play-offs; the club went on to defeat King's Lynn 1–0 in the semi-finals before beating Team Bath by the same scoreline in the final to secure promotion back to the Conference South.
 Another FA Cup first round appearance in 2007–08 ended with a 4–1 defeat at Horsham.
 They reached the first round again in 2011–12 (losing 2–0 to Aldershot Town in a replay) and 2015–16 (losing 3–1 at home to Port Vale in another replay).

 In 2016–17 Maidenhead won the renamed National League South, earning promotion to the National League.
 In their first season in the division, another FA Cup first round appearance saw them lose 2–0 at Coventry City.
 They reached the first round again in 2019–20, losing 3–1 at home to Rotherham United.
 The 2019–20 National League season was officially curtailed on 31 March 2020 due to the COVID-19 pandemic, requiring the outcome of the final table to be decided on a points per game basis.
 Maidenhead were narrowly spared from relegation to the National League South after Ebbsfleet United were relegated by 0.002 of a point.
 After finishing third-from-bottom of the National League in 2024–25 Maidenhead were relegated to the National League South.
+They finished seventh in the division the following season, before losing 2–0 to Dorking Wanderers in the play-off quarter-finals.